The bulletin board for America's public schools. Parents, teachers, students, and staff. One community per school.

 How many high schools are in McPherson County?

-McPherson County, Kansas has 5 public high schools, along with 3 middle schools and 9 elementary schools.
+McPherson County, Kansas has 5 public high schools, serving approximately 1,423 students.

 What is the largest school district in McPherson County?